 Growing up on Vancouver Island in Canada, the first oysters I ate were Fanny Bay oysters.
 These lightly briny, minerally, sweet and meaty farmed oysters are some of the worlds best!
 They have a more distinctive rough beach shell texture.

-Large Fanny Bays are the ones I use for all my cooked oyster dishes like the steamed oysters here.
-I seek out the smaller ones if I’m going to enjoy them raw.
-I feel so lucky to live near these amazing shellfish but don’t worry, most good fish mongers carry these fresh oysters or will order them in for you.
+Large Fanny Bays are the ones I use for all my cooked oyster dishes like the steamed oysters here and the ones in my oyster stew.
+I seek out the smaller ones if I'm going to enjoy them raw.
+I feel so lucky to live near these amazing shellfish but don't worry, most good fish mongers carry these fresh oysters or will order them in for you.

 Vancouver Island is excellent for farming oysters with our pristine clear and cold ocean.
 These shellfish love cold water, staying firm and sweet.
 Fanny Bay oysters and the other varieties that grow here are an international delicacy.

 Another variety that grows particularly well here are the Kusshis.
 Want your shell with a deep cup for lots of mignonette or oyster liquor?
-Kusshi oysters are the ones for you and are best eaten raw.
-They have a firm, meaty texture and cucumber and briny flavor.
+Kusshi oysters are the ones for you.
+Briny and delicate, these can be cooked but I think they are best eaten raw.
+They have a firm, meaty texture with a briny, cucumber like flavor.
 These farmed oysters are specially tumbled to create a deeper shell than other oysters.
 Grown for 3 to four years, they are available from end of summer to late spring.